devleaks/pywinwing/docs/index.md

 # More Devices

+The package is more that the Winwing application.
-The package is a framework that facilitates the addition of devices and aircraft specifics into the same application.
+It is a framework that facilitates the addition of devices and aircraft specifics into the same application.

 See developer notes on the menu / side bar.